ostis-ai/ostis-web-platform/README.md

   This may come in handy e.g. when you want to use a custom branch of the sc-machine or sc-web.

-  ### Requirements
+  ### Requirements:

-  1.  **If you're using Windows**, please make sure you are using UNIX line endings inside the repository and `longpaths` are enabled:

-      ```
-      git config --local core.autocrlf true
-      git config --local core.longpaths true
-      git add --renormalize .
-      ```
+  1. In case you're using Windows, set up git using the installation instructions above
   2. Enable Docker BuildKit.
 You can use `DOCKER_BUILDKIT=1` shell variable for this.

   ### Build process